barktler/Barktler/documents/data-verify.md

 }
 ```

-The above code declares the response data should be a JavaScript Object, which should has a property named `hello`, with some value typed with `string`.
+The above code declares the response data should be a JavaScript Object, a property named `hello`, with some value typed with `string`.

 ## Verify Data